Wenjia-Lu/league-win-analysis/README.md

 `gameid`: unique identifier for each game

-`side`: either 'Red' or 'Blue', indicating where the team starts the game; we have later numerically encoded this to 0 (Blue) and 1 (Red)
+`side`: either 'Red' or 'Blue', indicating which side the team starts on in the game; we have later numerically encoded this to 0 (Blue) and 1 (Red)

 `firstherald`: whether the team has secured the first herald; '1' indicates true, '0' indicates false